U.S. coal miners hit Congress to rally for pension protection

 But some Republican senators, including Senate Majority Leader Mitch McConnell of Kentucky, have hesitated to support the legislation, either because they do not want to be seen bailing out unionized workers or because it does not address what they say is President Barack Obama's regulatory "war" on the coal industry.

-Legislation backers say they are obligated to uphold a guarantee made by President Harry Truman to avert a strike in 1946 to protect the benefits.
+Legislation backers say they are obligated to uphold a guarantee made in 1946 by President Harry Truman to protect the benefits to avert a strike.

 Republican West Virginia Senator Shelley Moore Capito said on Wednesday that the payments were less than $600 a month.